kalfasyan/desto/README.md

 ---

-**desto** makes handling tmux sessions approachable for everyone—no terminal gymnastics required!
+**desto** makes handling tmux sessions and running scripts approachable for everyone—no terminal gymnastics required!